Raynos/dom-delegator/README.md

   or `textarea` or `custom element` with a name called `'title'` the input handling code will still work.

+## Custom events

+The `type: "submit"` or `data-submit` event and the `type: "change"` or `data-change` event are not the normal DOM events for `addEventListener('submit')` or `addEventListener('change')`

+`data-submit` and `data-change` actually have more complex semantics.
+They can be bound to a container and well then emit the named event every time any child changes by the submit or change semantics.

+If bound to a container it will use `FormData(...)` to read the currentValue as a hash of name to value of elements.

+If bound to a single element it will get the value of that element based on what kind of element it is.

+### submit semantics

+`submit` triggers on `keypress` if the key is ENTER or triggers on a click if the click target is a `button` or `input` of type `"submit"`

+### change semantics

+`change` triggers on `change` (DOM change event) or on `keypress`

 ## Installation

 `npm install dom-delegator`